Alex Clemmey selected by Guardians in 2nd round of MLB Draft

 The Bishop Hendricken product was named Rhode Island’s Gatorade Player of the Year.
 He is already set to play collegiately at Vanderbilt but could opt to sign with the Guardians.

-Watch the video above as 12 Sports reporter Sam Knox caught up with Clemmey, and his father Ian, moments before the draft at their home in Middletown.
+Watch the video below as 12 Sports reporter Sam Knox caught up with Clemmey, and his father Ian, moments before the draft at their home in Middletown.